 Open Computer Lab:

 The Open Computer Lab is the digital hub of Art Foundation.
-Open 6 days a week to all Art Foundation students, the Open Lab is where students conduct online research, edit video, write papers, download photos, and upload blog entries.
-The Open Lab features 20 digital workstations, each with its own Macintosh computer and flatbed scanner, as well as black and white Laser printers, a 22” inkjet printer, and a 44” large format inkjet printer.
+Open 5 days a week to all Art Foundation students, the Open Lab is where students conduct online research, edit video, write papers, download photos, and upload blog entries.
+The Open Lab features 20 digital workstations, each with its own Macintosh computer and flatbed scanner, as well as a black and white Laser printer, a 44” large format inkjet printer, and a laser engraver.
 A technician and staff of experienced lab monitors are available to provide assistance with the use of all digital hardware and software.

 Digital Teaching Lab: